 That’s a little bit of math, true.
 But it’s the kind of math that just about anyone can handle.
 Get your traffic numbers and the subscribers or customers that traffic produced, and you’re there.

-Once you’ve got that down, a bigger question arises: is my conversion rate good?
+Once you’ve figured out how to track your conversion rate, a bigger question arises: is my conversion rate good?
 What even counts as a good conversion rate?

 And that’s a little more complicated if you want to get beyond a two-word answer: it depends.